Vexrz2/assembler/README.md

 The "computer" uses 8192 blocks of memory (each block is 20 bits long) and has 16 registers (also 20 bits long) The made-up language consists of 16 different instructions, and each instruction has a different amount of operands and addressing modes.

-All in all, this program is an efficient 2-pass assembler on a made-up language which returns files for the external variables, and the binary code (represented in a special form) after assembly.
+All in all, this program is an efficient 2-pass assembler on a made-up language which returns files for the external variables, entry variables and the binary code (represented in a special form) after assembly.